wilbarnes/substrate-lending-parachain/README.md

 - Save.

-Now, we can query our state and receive helpful JSON in return.
+Now, we can query our state and receive a helpful JSON response in return.
 Let's begin:

 - Navigate to the 'Chain State' tab.